- Civil War Pamphlets

 There are about 100,000 local historical photographs in the Local History Collection including approximately 17,000 images which make up the Hallgarth collection.
 Most of the photographs are black and white and provide an insight into how the Grimsby, Cleethorpes and the surrounding area looked over a century ago and in more recent times.
 There is also a comprehensive collection of Grimsby trawler photographs.

 The Library provides a photographic reproduction service subject to condition and copyright.
-Please contact the Reference Library for more information.
+Please contact the Local History Library for more information.
 Telephone: 01472 323603 / 323635

 Grimsby Library has a selection of Local History publications for sale.
 View the list of titles available to purchase.